-Interface methods EcDoConnectEx and EcDoRpcExt2 contain request and response buffers that use an extended buffer mechanism where the payload is preceded by a header.
-The header contains flags that determine whether or not the payload has been compressed, obfuscated, or another extended buffer and payload exists after the current payload.
+The EcDoConnectEx interface method contains request and response buffers that use an extended buffer mechanism where the payload is preceded by a header.
+The header contains the flags specified in section 2.2.2.1 that determine whether the payload has been compressed, determine whether the payload has been obfuscated, and determine whether another extended buffer and payload exist after the current payload.
 A single payload MUST NOT exceed 32 KB in size.

-An extended buffer is used in fields rgbAuxIn and rgbAuxOut on the EcDoConnectEx method and in the fields rgbIn, rgbOut, rgbAuxIn, and rgbAuxOut on the EcDoRpcExt2 method.
+An extended buffer is used in the rgbAuxIn and rgbAuxOut parameters on the ${\bf EcDoConnectEx}$ method.